Our Citizenship by Descent Programmes

 How to Apply for Irish Citizenship-by-Descent

-If you weren’t born in Ireland before the 1st of January 2005, you’ll need to gather the relevant documentation to support your application.
-These can be acquired from the Foreign Births Register, which allows descendants of the Irish diaspora to claim Irish Citizenship–by-Descent.
+If you weren’t born in Ireland before January 1, 2005, you’ll need to gather the relevant documentation to support your application.
+These can be acquired from the Foreign Births Register, which allows descendants of the Irish diaspora to claim Irish citizenship by descent.
 As long as each new generation registers the birth before the next is born, citizenship can be passed from parent to child in an unbroken chain.

 How Long Does Irish Citizenship Through Descent Applications Take?